Thermos Foogo Stainless Steel Food Jar

 Thermos Stainless King Food Jar: If 10 ounces just isn’t large enough for your needs, check out Thermos’ 16-ounce Stainless King Food Jar.
 The $25 container features the same double-walled stainless steel construction but it offers a whole lot more capacity and a full-size stainless steel spoon.

 Thermos FUNtainer Stainless Steel Food Jar: Thermos’ FUNtainer is fairly similar to the Foogo.
 Both products have a 10-ounce capacity and ergonomic rubber grips which make it easy to twist the top on and off.
 While the FUNtainer is a few dollars cheaper, Thermos says it can only keep food cold for 7 hours, as opposed to Foogo’s 9 hours.
 If that’s not a big deal, though, you may want to consider the FUNtainer—especially if you have little ones.
-The thermos is available in nearly 30 colors and themes from Toy Story and Paw Patrol to Frozen and The Secret Life of Pets.
+The thermos is available in a variety of colors and themes from Minions 2 and Paw Patrol to Frozen and The Secret Life of Pets.

 A solid (but small) insulated container.